 Next sprinkle a little bit of the candy cane dust on the spoon that you stirred the chocolate with and sample.
 Gah!
 SO good!

 I must have been in a white chocolate peppermint coma because I forgot to take a picture of the popcorn spread out on a lined baking sheet.
-I should add that I popped the cookie sheet into the fridge for 15 minutes to help set the chocolate.
+I will also add that I popped the pop corn, once spread on the cookie sheet, into the fridge for 15 minutes to help set the chocolate.

 Salty and sweet is my most favorite flavor profile combo of all, but then add in the peppermint and I just about died.